grimicorn/wp-better-attachments/readme.txt

 * Fixed attachment list generating extra list items
 * Added class and id parameters for each HTML element in the attachment list

+== 1.3.6 ==
+* Code cleanup and PHPDoc
+* Fixed metabox inputs not selectable in Firefox
+* Added granular settings
+* Added edit modal, un-attach link and re-attach link to Uploaded To column
+* Added ability to edit metabox title
+* Fixed crop editor not showing correct image sizes

 == Upgrade Notice ==

 = 1.0.0 =